-Experiences are created by educators seeking to have their learners collaborate with employers on real problems or areas of opportunity for their company.
-Once an experience is created and published, it can then be matched with projects which are employer facilitated opportunities looking to have work completed by learners.
+Experiences are hosted by educators seeking to have their learners collaborate with employers on real problems or areas of opportunity for their company.
+Once a proposed experience is approved and published, it can then be matched with projects which are employer facilitated opportunities looking to have work completed by learners.
 Once appropriate projects meeting the criteria of the experience have been matches, learners are brought into the experience to complete them.

 Find appropriate projects for your learners to complete matching your learning objectives and your learner's capabilities